Video: How To Avoid Getting Cancer Like Osamu Tezuka

 In fact, it is said that Tezuka and Disney are two sides of the same coin with their circumstances being the difference.
 The United States having just won WWII made Disney's works very happy and cheerful, whereas Japan having just lost WWII made Tezuka's works more focused on dark themes like loss, sadness, and regret.
 This is how anime started, as a way of returning hope to a nation that had none left.

 And one of his works, Diary of Ma-chan, had even appeared in an Osaka newspaper in 1946.
-Tezuka then released New Treasure Island in 1947 after he had been discovered by a publisher.
+Tezuka later released New Treasure Island in 1947 after he had been discovered by a publisher.
 And because of it's cinematic style, it stood out from other manga so much that it sold four hundred thousand copies.

 Metropolis was another one of his successes that also got him discovered by another publisher.
 After having just created the monthly Manga Shonen, the Tokyo publisher Kenichi Kato discovered Tezuka and recruited him along with Eiichi Fukui and Machiko Hasegawa.
 This was where he published Kimba The White Lion, and while everyone else was making only two or four panels at a time, Tezuka was making ten.